jjfiv/cs145-f2020/src/syllabus.md

 ## Course Equipment & Software

+Since this course will be run virtually we will need to use software in addition to the course-specific software we would ordinarily setup and use.

 ### Zoom (emphasizing synchronous audio)

 Our synchronous lab times will be conducted over Zoom, where we will occasionally use breakout rooms or share screens but we will focus on getting started with and having real-time discussions about the new assignments each week.
 It is likely Zoom will be required for many of your other courses.